mykolav/use-named-args-fs/README.md

 ## Technical details

-The analyzer, code-fix provider and tests are implemented in F#
+The analyzer, code-fix provider, and tests are implemented in F#

-### TODO
-Rewrite the `UseNamedArgs.TestsSupport` project in F#

 # Thank you!